neondatabase/website/content/docs/guides/neosync.md

 [Neosync](https://www.neosync.dev/) is an open-source synthetic data orchestration platform that can create anonymized or synthetic data and sync it across all of your neon environments for better security, privacy and development.

-In this guide, we'll show you how to anonymize sensitive data in your Neon database with synthetic data for testing and rapid development using the Neosync platform.
+In this guide, we'll show you how to anonymize sensitive data in your Neon database for testing and rapid development using the Neosync platform.

 ## Prerequisites